Payer Performance Monitoring: Empowering Data-Driven Negotiations and Decisions

 A few big healthcare systems are unlocking the wealth that lies in their data.
 In part because Johns Hopkins uses individual patient data to tailor medical treatments to individual patients, their patient satisfaction rates stay 20 percent higher than national and state averages.
 Once Utah’s Intermountain Healthcare integrated clinical, financial, and operational data across its health system, it achieved a 21 percent drop in heart failure readmissions, $30 million in annual savings via an optimized supply chain, and robust preventative care strategies for high-risk patients.
 All of these improvements appeal to investors preferring the value-based care model.

 Data analytics platforms leverage advanced technologies to process and analyze large volumes of healthcare data.
-They enhance payer compliance monitoring through predictive analytics, which can forecast potential compliance issues before they occur, allowing for proactive measures.
-These tools can drill down into the data to identify the root causes of compliance issues, enabling targeted improvements.
+They enhance payer performance monitoring through predictive analytics, which can forecast potential performance issues before they occur, allowing for proactive measures.
+These tools can drill down into the data to identify the root causes of performance issues, enabling targeted improvements.
 By analyzing vast amounts of data, these platforms can suggest optimizations to improve overall compliance and revenue cycle performance.

 Robust payer performance monitoring should integrate data analytics, revenue cycle management (RCM) software, and payer scorecards can be integrated into a single software tool.
 This tool should feature: